pivey/vanilla-JS-ToDo-list/README.md

 - redo this project using React or vue
 - add Yup validation for the front end to validate input from users
 - use a JSON server database / mongoDB to store state so not to rely on local storage.
+- clean up and optimize so that there are no bugs